Faltenreich/Release-Report-Sync/README.md

 ###### Cloud Code

 1. Clone or fork this repository
-2. Create config.json in the root directory with following content from the Parse Server Core Settings:
+2. Create config.json in the root directory with following content:

     ```json
     {